June 13, 20229:30 AM - 4:30 PM ET

 Assessment of Needs

-Rapid advances in HIV disease management require the ongoing attention of practitioners involved in HIV medicine.
-This course will address the implications of new information on strategies for clinical management.
-Information will be presented through a mix of didactic lectures and clinically relevant cases developed by an expert faculty of HIV/AIDS clinicians and researchers.
+Rapid advances in HIV disease management and COVID-19 information require the ongoing attention of practitioners involved in direct patient care.
+This course will address the implications of new information on strategies for the clinical management of HIV and COVID-19.
+Information will be presented through a mix of didactic lectures, clinically relevant cases, and expert panel discussions developed and led by an expert faculty of HIV/AIDS clinicians and researchers.

 After participating in the activity, learners will be better able to:

-- Describe the latest recommendations for initiating and changing antiretroviral therapy in particular clinical circumstances, such as comorbid conditions, coinfections, pregnancy, and issues in older patients
+- Implement the latest recommendations for initiating and changing antiretroviral therapy in particular clinical circumstances, such as comorbid conditions, coinfections, pregnancy, and issues in older patients

-- Describe the most current data on currently available, newly available, and investigational antiretroviral drugs and approaches
+- Describe the most current data from recent scientific conferences, including research on new and investigational antiretroviral drugs

 Conflicts of Interest